Diane Abbott suspended by Labour after suggesting Jewish people do not face racism

 She added: “In the UK today one in five of all Jews have suffered a racist attack, with more than one in three Gypsy, Roma and Traveller reporting the same.
 Ms Abbott is either woefully misinformed or deliberately bigoted.
 Neither should be tolerated.”

-Among others condemning the remarks, Tory peer Lord Wolfson said: “Minimising anti-Jewish racism as mere ‘prejudice’ is shameful.”
+Labour MPs told The Independent the investigation should be done “quickly” – saying the facts and apology were clear enough not to “delay” any punishment.

+Despite causes for her permanent expulsion, Labour MPs sympathetic to Ms Abbott’s return fear she could suspended indefinitely in a bid to undermine her selection as a candidate at the next general election.

-A close ally of Mr Corbyn, Ms Abbott said it was “extraordinary” for Labour leader Sir Keir Starmer to have formally blocked him from standing as a Labour candidate at the next election.
+A close ally of Mr Corbyn, Ms Abbott said it was “extraordinary” for Sir Keir to have formally blocked him from standing as a Labour candidate at the next election.

 Mr Corbyn was suspended for his response to the Equality and Human Rights Commission’s report into antisemitism in the party, arguing the issue had been “overstated” by his political opponents.